hiveot/hub/services/hiveoview/hiveoview-README.md

   * option to color value based on age
   * show value error status in tiles
   * show motion as alarm indicator - using hiveot @type vocab
+* Add gauge widget
+  * linear gauge and radial gauge
+  * simple presets for thermometer, barometer, hygrometer
+  * default gauge low-high range if thing has no min/max in TD
+  * editor for full gauge configuration settings
 * Distinguish between basic and advanced attr/config/events using @type (TD does not support this facility, so use a config with @type values for basic values)
 * Improve use of Thing vocabulary types in bindings